NitLab/NITOS_Documentation/source/account_create.rst

 #. | Confirm the mail you've received from administrator.
     The administrator will approve the creation of your account.

-You are ready!You are a member of NITOS.At this time, you may continue with the next topic.
+You are ready!
+You are a member of NITOS.
+You can now continue to the next topic.